-What to Expect:
+What To Expect

-- Photo ID must be shown to the collector for the collection to proceed. - You will need to sign all tamper evident labels, seals and forms.
+- Photo ID must be shown to the collector for the collection to proceed. - The collector is required to accompany you into the cubicle. - You will need to sign all tamper evident labels, seals and forms.
 Please follow collectors' instructions on where to sign. - Forms asking about your current medications and other personal information will be given to you to complete.
 You must complete any forms presented to you. - You will need to be in the presence of the collector until the last sample is sealed in a tamper evident bag.
 Please be patient and wait until the collector instructs you to leave.